 Program Services - Mildly III

-An additional benefit of the Clinic is the Health and Wellness program which includes vision, hearing and dental checkups, with necessary remedial work, performed by professionals.
-Children are received finger stick screenings for blood hemoglobin and for lead poisoning.
-In addition, a growth table, height and weight measurements, and assessment of Body Mass Index (BMI) are created for each child to monitor healthy developmental milestones.
+The Health and Wellness program includes vision, hearing and dental checkups, with necessary referrals for intervention.
+Children receive finger stick screenings for blood hemoglobin and lead poisoning.
+In addition, a growth table is created for each child to monitor healthy developmental milestones which include height and weight measurements and Body Mass Index.
 Mental health counseling via a trained mental health professional is also available to both children and parents.
-First aid care is available daily for all students.
+First-aid care is available for all students.

-Services provided by the Clinic are at no cost to parents.
+All services provided are at no cost to families